 The patient was prepared for surgery with the placement of a left radial arterial line and a 16 gauge peripheral IV.
 Sterile technique with chlorhexidine was used to insert the arterial line.
-After applying standard monitoring, her arterial blood pressure was 140 70 mm Hg $^{-1}$ with a heart rate of 70 per min.
-An infusion of phenylephrine running at 0.5 μg kg $^{-1}$ min $^{-1}$ was started and once the patient's mean arterial blood pressure (MAP) had risen by 10 mm Hg, general anaesthesia was induced intravenously with 4 mg of midazolam, 500 μg of fentanyl, 50 mg of propofol, and 80 mg of rocuronium.
+After applying standard monitoring, her arterial blood pressure was 140 70 mm Hg-1 with a heart rate of 70 per min.
+An infusion of phenylephrine running at 0.5 μg kg-1 min-1 was started and once the patient's mean arterial blood pressure (MAP) had risen by 10 mm Hg, general anaesthesia was induced intravenously with 4 mg of midazolam, 500 μg of fentanyl, 50 mg of propofol, and 80 mg of rocuronium.
 The ultrasound-guided placement of an 8.5 French right internal jugular sheath introducer was performed.
 However, by the end of placement, approximately 10 minutes post-induction, the patient abruptly developed hypotension of 60/30 mm Hg without tachycardia that was unresponsive to an infusion of 1000 mL of crystalloid and 800 μg of phenylephrine administered in successive boluses (haemodynamic course is presented in Fig. 1).

 A second anaesthesiologist and the surgeon were called into the room at this time to assist with patient's haemodynamic management.
-Successive boluses of vasopressin and norepinephrine totalling 42 units and 64 μg, respectively, were administered over the following 15 minutes, along with an additional two litres of crystalloid and 500 mL of 5% albumin.
-A norepinephrine infusion at 0.3 μg kg-1 min-1 was also started.
+Successive boluses of vasopressin and norepinephrine totalling 42 units and 64 $\mu$ g, respectively, were administered over the following 15 minutes, along with an additional two litres of crystalloid and 500 mL of 5% albumin.
+A norepinephrine infusion at 0.3 $\mu$ g kg-1 min-1 was also started.
 A focused thoracic ultrasound of the chest revealed no signs of pneumothorax.
 A transesophageal echocardiogram (TEE) probe was then inserted which revealed both ventricles to be small and hyperdynamic with a prominent LVOT obstruction (Fig. 2).

-At this time, the peak airway pressures began to rise from 24 cm $\rm H_2O$ to 40 cm $\rm H_2O$, and the $\rm SpO_2$ dropped to 71%, along with a decrease of end-tidal $\rm CO_2$ from 33 mm Hg to 17 mm Hg.
-An arterial blood gas analysis revealed a pH of 7.31, p $\rm CO_2$ of 42 mm Hg, p $\rm O_2$ of 34 mm Hg, and a bicarbonate concentration of 20.4 mEq L-1.
+At this time, the peak airway pressures began to rise from 24 cm $H_2O$ to 40 cm $H_2O$ , and the $SpO_2$ dropped to 71%, along with a decrease of end-tidal $CO_2$ from 33 mm Hg to 17 mm Hg.
+An arterial blood gas analysis revealed a pH of 7.31, pCO2 of 42 mm Hg, pO2 of 34 mm Hg, and a bicarbonate concentration of 20.4 mEq L-1.
 The most likely diagnosis at this time was anaphylaxis.
 A physical exam of the patient revealed very quiet air entry bilaterally with no wheezing.
 An urgent bronchoscopy found the endotracheal tube to be patent and in the proper position.
 However, the main bronchi appeared oedematous and swollen.
 Further support for the diagnosis of anaphylaxis included the development of marked facial swelling and a papular rash on the patient's lower abdomen and extremities.

-Figure 2.
-Picture obtained from transesophageal echocardiographic examination demonstrating LVOT after haemodynamic collapse istered.
+Subsequently, 200 μg of IV epinephrine was given in 50 μg boluses but failed to demonstrate any improvement in blood pressure or ventilation.
+The adjunctive anaphylaxis medications including 100 mg hydrocortisone, 40 mg of famotidine, and 50 mg of diphenhydramine were administered.
 Salbutamol was delivered through the ventilator circuit with no improvement in airway pressures or oxygenation.
 With a real-time TEE, it could be seen on a colour-flow Doppler that the epinephrine boluses had caused a worsening of the LVOT gradient and obstruction (Fig. 3).
 The patient's heart rate had increased to between 110-120 beats per min while the MAP fell to as low as 30 mm Hg.
 Because her hypotensive shock was refractory to medical treatment, the decision was made to put the patient urgently onto cardiopulmonary bypass (CPB), which was initiated 25 minutes after the initial onset of hypotension.